quarkslab/wirego/README.md

 A Wireshark plugin wrapper for golang

+**WIP:** This project is still under development, APIs will evolve a lot!

 ## Introduction

 Writing plugins for Wireshark in C/C++ can be opaque: the APIs are quite powerfull, but not really obvious to use.
 If you just want to develop a quick and dirty plugin you will spend more time trying to understand how things work instead of actually writing the core of your plugin.